Queen Anait of Armenia

 "I also hear that you have taught your pupils to read and write?"

-"Yes, I have.
-Now the shepherds read as they tend their flocks, and teach each other to read and write.
+"Yes, that is also true.
+Now the shepherds can read as they tend their flocks, and can teach each other to read and write.
 The trunks of all the trees in our woods are covered with writing, as are the walls of our fortress, the stones and the rocks.
 Someone takes a piece of charcoal and writes down a word, and others continue.
-And so our hills and valleys are full of writings."
+Our hills and valleys are full of sayings."

 "So the hunter at the well was the King's son?"